rahul-anand/CAN-tree/README.md

 7. Socket is assumed to be of size 1024 and need to be modified to support large arrays.

+7. Demo video demonstrating the key-exchange protocol for 8 nodes.

 Libraries used: threading, time, socket
 To run